yongjiam/mytools_usage/aliyun_baidu_pan.md

 # baidu bypy cli intructions
 ## install bypy
 pip install bypy
-## authentation
+## authentication
-bypy info ## copy the link into browser and log in to baidu to authentate (need both password and mobile verification)
+bypy info ## copy the link into browser and log in to baidu to authenticate (need both password and mobile verification)
 ## move files to "我的数据应用/bypy/"
 ## download all files in bypy to local pwd dir
 bypy downdir -v